lammps/lammps/doc/src/neigh_modify.rst

 values means all types from 1 to M.  A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from n to M (inclusive).
 A middle asterisk means all types from m to n (inclusive).
-Note that all atom types must be included in a custom collection.
+Note that all atom types must be included in exactly one of the N collections.

 The *collection/interval* option provides a similar capability.
-This command allows a user to define custom collections by specifying a series of cutoff intervals.
+This command allows a user to define collections by specifying a series of cutoff intervals.
 LAMMPS will automatically sort atoms into these intervals based on their type-dependent cutoffs or their finite size.
-You must first specify the number of custom collections N to be defined followed by N values representing the upper cutoff of each interval.
+You must first specify the number of collections N to be defined followed by N values representing the upper cutoff of each interval.
 This command is particularly useful for granular pairstyles where the interaction distance of particles depends on their radius and may not depend on their atom type.